ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 * **The cost is large**.
 There is extra complexity in the compiler.
 There is extra complexity in the formal description of the type system, and in any paper we write about it.
 But, worst of all, the features change the semantics of the program.

 * A recent new cost is that the [Quick Look Impredicativity proposal]( https://github.com/ghc-proposals/ghc-proposals/pull/274) gains extra power by not having contravariance.
+More details in the [Quick Look paper](https://www.microsoft.com/en-us/research/publication/a-quick-look-at-impredicativity/)

 Here is a thought experiment.
 Suppose GHC lacked all four features, and someone proposed adding them.
 That proposal would never leave the launchpad.
 A minor change in programming convenience, in exchange for changing language semantics?
 No.  If that’s true, then the only issue would be back-compat issues: how many libraries would be affected, and how painful they would be to fix.
 We need to get data on that.